Ann WilsonVocals, guitar1973-

 When the band formed, they were known as The Army, and later White Heart.
 Nancy Wilson joined after she finished college in 1974 and the band was re-christened Heart.

-The band moved to moved to Vancouver, British Columbia after manager Mike Fisher found out he was to be drafted by the United States Army.
+The band moved to moved to Vancouver, British Columbia after manager Mike Fisher found out he was to be drafted by the United States Army and possibly sent to Vietnam.
 They signed a recording contract with Vancouver's Mushroom Records, and in 1975 released their debut progressive concept album Dreamboat Annie, which featured the hits "Crazy On You," "Magic Man" and the title track.

 Ann Wilson married communities manager Dean Wetter on April 25, 2015 in the backyard of her manager Carol Peters' Topanga, California home.
 "Dean and I first met in the '80s and went on a date where we both got smashed and I tried to seduce him," Wilson told People.
 "Like the gentleman he is, he declined.
 Years passed, we got back in touch after we had both grown up, and Pow! – It worked!
 Did it ever!"